Pharaoh Ant

 Identification

-Small, around 1/16 to 1/12 inch (1.5-2.0 mm); yellowish to red; often confused with thief ant, but has 3 segments in the club-like structure at the end of the antennae.
+Pharaoh ants are small, measuring around 1/16 to 1/12 inch (1.5–2.0 mm).
+They are yellowish to red and are often confused with thief ants.
+However, they can be distinguished by the 3 segments in the club-like structure at the end of their antennae.

 Environment